-Ask yourself this: what movie do I know all of the words to?
-I can recite back and forth, and put on in the background while I’m doing things around the house, because I don’t have to look at it to know what’s happening?
-What movie do I draw inspiration from?
-If I could live on the set of any movie… what would it be?
+Ask yourself this: what movie do you know all of the words to?
+One you can recite back and forth, and put on in the background while you are doing things around the house, because you don’t have to look at it to know what’s happening?
+What movie do you draw inspiration from?
+If you could live on the set of any movie… what would it be?
 For me, it’s always been Practical Magic.

 Since it’s release in the fall of 1998 I always find myself popping that movie on when I want to feel at home.
 The movie is based on the book of the same name by Alice Hoffman.
 I do love the book far, far more than the movie, and the story is very different, but the movie has it’s charm as well.
 The east coast backdrop, the Victorian house, and small town feel make this my favorite movie to just watch in awe.
 The set was built on the grounds of a State park in Washington state, but takes place in New England.

 The house had to be built to be tailored exactly for the movie, and some indoor scenes were filmed on a set in Los Angeles.
 The resulting structure stunned the author.
 “When I visited the set,” remembers Hoffman, “it wasn’t really like wandering into my own imagination; it was like wandering into another person’s interpretation of my imaginary world.
 I was thrilled that it was so beautifully rendered; it gave me a sense of drifting through this magical world, but it was all so real.”